4.04 from 52 votes

-This Tri-Color Pasta Salad With Italian Dressing is made with rotini, Italian dressing, mozzarella cheese, bell peppers, black olives, and cherry tomatoes.
-You’ll be eating this pasta salad all summer long because the variations are endless, plus it’s so easy to make!
+This Tri-Color Pasta Salad With Italian Dressing is my go-to summer dish!
+I make it with rotini, Italian dressing, mozzarella cheese, bell peppers, black olives, and cherry tomatoes.
+I eat this pasta salad all summer because there are endless variations, and it’s so easy to whip up!

 I don’t know about you, but once May hits and school is almost over, I start getting the itch for slower days of no schedules, lots of pool time, and less time heating my oven in the kitchen.